Teyras/MT/text/chapters/420_scaling_analysis.md

 to virtual machine platforms.
 The problem with measurement stability is also present, and interfaces for automated management of instances (containers) are ubiquitous.

-#### Summary

-Both physical machines and virtual machines are viable for usage in an automatically scaled system, but adjusting the total capacity of a virtual machine pool is a much simpler task.
-Being able to combine both execution models could also be valuable.

 ### Performance Indicators